 Tour length – 1-2 hours, dependant on how much pottering around you do.

-Next stop is Heneage Street where there is also a quaint little pub called the Pride of Spitalfields should the need for a pint arise.
+On Heneage Street there is a quaint little pub called the Pride of Spitalfields should the need for a pint arise.
+It’s one of the only pubs left off Brick Lane and it’s still retains a lot of charm.
 Walk down the street until you come to a little playground, look around and on the gable end of a row of buildings an impressive giant mural from Sheffield based artist Phlegm can be seen.
 On your way back to Brick Lane keep your eyes peeled for other street art you can spot.

 Back on Brick Lane, head past the Brick Lane mosque and head towards Princelet Street.
 There look to the left and within a doorway can be seen a work by Stik which depicts a covered Stik figure holding hands with a non covered Stik figure.
 Called ‘A couple holding hands in the street’ It is very sweet and is a highly regarded piece by the local community.
 Recently this piece was included in a list of the Top 20 favourite pieces of British artworks.

 Incidentally Princelet Street is also the former centre of the Huguenots who settled in the East End from France in the 1700s.
 The houses here are from this era and are quite unusual and worthy of greater exploration.
 If you are interested in the history of this area then try this free Walking Tour of the East End of London which covers the history in a bit more detail.